 As the wonderful Zen monk Thich Nhat Hanh says – treat your fear, your anger, your grief….your pain, like a mother treats her child.
 Embrace it, hold it in the loving attention of your awareness.

-If you find it helpful, you can breathe through it.
+If you find it helpful, you can breathe through it and breathe into it.
 Use your breath to help hold you conscious attention on the pain and to help you in embracing it.
 Breathing is magical and the breath can serve both as an anchor for awareness as well as means to help dissolve the pain that you are experiencing.
-If you choose to have the breath as your aid, remember to breathe correctly – allow your breathing to be slow, quiet and abdominal (diaphragmatic), breathe through your nose and not your mouth.
+If you choose to have the breath as your aid, remember to breathe correctly – allow your breathing to be slow and gradual, breathe through your nose and not your mouth.
+A very helpful practice is to breathe into the pain, helping it dissolve.

 Now, allow yourself to notice that which is beyond your pain, your emotions, or any thoughts that may have arisen.
 Allow yourself to embrace the silence, without which no sound can exist, the space all around you, without which no matter could be placed, as well as the space between thoughts and the feeling of space and stillness in your own body.
 By looking beyond what is manifested, you will encounter a faint stillness at first, a sense of peace and calm.
 Slowly, as you give it attention, this will grow into a far deeper peace, that includes joy, love and even bliss.